-Latest Update: Hyundai has launched the BS6 Elantra diesel at Rs 18.70 lakh.
+Latest Update: Hyundai has increased the prices of the Elantra by up to Rs 15,000.

-Hyundai Elantra Variants: The facelifted Elantra is now available in two variants: SX and SX(O), as Hyundai has discontinued the base-spec S petrol variant.
+Hyundai Elantra Variants: It is available in two variants: SX and SX(O).

-Hyundai Elantra Powertrain: It comes with a BS6-compliant 2.0-litre petrol engine that produces 152PS of power and 192Nm of torque.
-It is mated to a 6-speed manual or a 6-speed automatic transmission.
-The diesel-powered Elantra is powered by the second-gen Hyundai Creta’s 1.5-litre diesel engine (115PS/250Nm).
-It shares its transmission options with its petrol counterpart.
+Hyundai Elantra Powertrain: It comes with a 2.0-litre petrol engine (152PS/192Nm), mated to a 6-speed manual or automatic transmission.
+The diesel Elantra is powered by the second-gen Hyundai Creta’s 1.5-litre unit (115PS/250Nm) and shares its transmission options with its petrol counterpart.

-Hyundai Elantra Features: The Hyundai sedan gets an 8-inch touchscreen infotainment system with Android Auto and Apple CarPlay, dual-zone climate control, a sunroof, wireless charging, and connected car tech, and Infinity sound system.
+Hyundai Elantra Features: The Elantra comes with an 8-inch touchscreen infotainment system with Android Auto and Apple CarPlay, dual-zone climate control, a sunroof, wireless charging, connected car tech, and Infinity sound system.

-Hyundai Elantra Safety: Standard safety features on offer include six airbags, ABS with EBD, and rear parking sensors.
+Hyundai Elantra Safety: Safety features on offer include six airbags, electronic stability control, and front and rear parking sensors.

-Hyundai Elantra 2021: Hyundai has unveiled the next-gen Elantra and is expected to launch it in India by 2021.
+Hyundai Elantra 2021: Hyundai is expected to launch the next-gen Elantra in India in the second half of 2021.

 Hyundai Elantra price list (Variants)